NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Gozreh - Minor Boon.md

 Gozreh grants their guidance while at sea.

-You are under the constant effects of [[Spells/Know the Way|Know the Way]] and become trained in Sailing Lore (or another Lore skill if you are already trained in Sailing Lore).
+You are under the constant effects of [[Know the Way|Know the Way]] and become trained in Sailing Lore (or another Lore skill if you are already trained in Sailing Lore).

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*